nassernajibi/WGEN-v2.0/README.md

 | [**License**](#License)

-The WGEN was first developed by [Prof. Scott Steinschneider](https://github.com/SteinschneiderLab) (Cornell University) (see *Steinschneider et al., 2019*).
+The WGEN (or SWG) was first developed by [Prof. Scott Steinschneider](https://github.com/SteinschneiderLab) (Cornell University) (see *Steinschneider et al., 2019*).
 Since then, it has been upgraded, applied to different locations, and used for varying purposes by [the Steinschneider Research Group]( https://blogs.cornell.edu/steinschneider/) and their collaborators.

-The WGEN is designed to be a flexible tool that can facilitate computationally fast, internally consistent scenario generation to support climate vulnerability assessments of water systems in a way that is more easily connected to advances in climate science.
+The SWG is designed to be a flexible tool that can facilitate computationally fast, internally consistent scenario generation to support climate vulnerability assessments of water systems in a way that is more easily connected to advances in climate science.
 It is well suited for risk-based simulation studies of system-of-systems that span large regions and multiple sectors (e.g., food, energy, and water).
 The tool is useful in expediting the adoption of bottom-up vulnerability assessments across water, food, and energy sectors, by providing a regional set of scenarios that can be tailored for individual locations and analyses.